-This page exists for the following reasons:
+This site exists for the following reasons:

-- It is the home of the Cambridge quantum Monte Carlo computer program system ‘CASINO’ .
+- It is the home of the quantum Monte Carlo computer program system ‘CASINO’ .
 Here you can find all relevant information about this code, you can download it, and you can learn how to use it (click ‘CASINO’).

-- It is the home page of that considerable proportion of the world’s QMC researchers who meet annually in Vallico Sotto, Tuscany, Italy at the Apuan Alps Centre for Physics, and it provides a library of slides from essentially all the talks ever given at these meetings.
+- It is the home page of that considerable proportion of the world’s QMC researchers who used to meet annually in Vallico Sotto, Tuscany, Italy at the Apuan Alps Centre for Physics, and it provides a library of slides from essentially all the talks ever given at those meetings.
 The site also provides information about the annual QMC summer schools run by the TCM group at the same venue (click ‘Events’).

 - It attempts to provide a sense of community amongst QMC researchers; this is a participatory site where any approved user may contribute articles to at least the Blog and Projects section of this website (click ‘Community’).
 Active conversations also take place on the discussion forum – in practice mainly concerning the use and abuse of CASINO – but any relevant topics are encouraged (Click ‘Discussion Forum’).